 It does not need to manipulate you or others anymore.
 Our God is for you!
 No weapon that is formed against you shall prosper, and God can turn everything that the enemy intended for evil into good for His glory.

 And we know that all things work together for good to them that love God, to them who are the called according to his purpose.
 Romans 8:28 KJV

-Choose this day whom you will serve, Self-Pity and depression or God your Father.
+You get to choose this day whom you will serve, Self-Pity and depression, or God your Father.

 Be patient with yourself and others

 The patterns of thought from Self-Pity may still be a programmed way of responding to adversity even after the spirit of Self-Pity has been defeated and removed.
 The Word says that the just man falls seven times and rises up again (Proverbs 24:16).
-That means that no matter how many times we get tripped up, we can keep on picking ourselves up from our pity parties, repenting, and try again until we build mental strength and endurance in righteousness.
+That means that no matter how many times we get tripped up, we can keep on picking ourselves up, repenting, and trying again until we develop strength and endurance in righteousness.

-The good news is that we do not have to allow Self-Pity and depression to be 'normal' in our lives any longer!
-We can recognize it for what it is and choose to remove it and resist it before it can lead us into negativity, hopelessness, and depression.
+The good news is that we do not have to allow Self-Pity and depression to be “normal” in our lives any longer!
+We can recognize it for what it is and choose to remove it and resist it before it leads us into negativity, hopelessness, and depression.
 Instead, we can choose to believe God and His Word and build self confidence in who God sees us as – washed clean and blameless by the precious blood of Jesus Christ.
 We don’t have to overcome it on our own, God will be with us every step of the way to lead us, give us wisdom, instruction, and the strength we need to endure and overcome Self-Pity and depression.